 I’ve got a pretty long history with WordPress, having built and converted dozens of sites to WP, developed custom themes and plugins, and even developed an entire web application framework around it.
 In the past few years, I’ve been building WooCommerce sites all the time.

-We migrated our main ecommerce website to Shopify last year, here are my personal feelings about the pros and cons of each and why we ended up on Shopify..
+We migrated our main eCommerce website to Shopify last year, here are my personal feelings about the pros and cons of each and why we ended up on Shopify..

 Hosted SaaS vs. Self-Hosted

-Shopify is 100% hosted SaaS solution.
+Shopify is a 100% hosted SaaS solution.
 They handle the security updates, PCI compliance issues, server uptime, everything.
 We self-hosted for years, but we were hacked twice, had more instances of downtime than I can count, and every time I had to jump in and work with the hosting company to fix the issues.
 If you have a full-time staff that can handle this, that’s fine.
 But if not, and you’re not technically inclined, then it’s best to go with a SaaS solution IMO.

 E-commerce Platform or CMS?

 WordPress is first and foremost a CMS.
 A blogging platform.
 WooCommerce has come a LONG way in the past couple of years, but it still pales in comparison to Shopify in features out of the box… and Shopify (without apps) is pretty basic.
 I know there are people running multi-million dollar stores on Woo, but they must have a ton of plugins and custom development to get the functionality they need.
 The back end management of Woo still seems like it was tacked on to WordPress’ CMS.
 Managing customers, orders, etc… just not a great experience.